sedostheatre/sedos.co.uk/input/shows/2020-ophelia-thinks-harder.md

 authors: By JEAN BETTS
 authors2: and WILLIAM SHAKESPEARE
 authors3: ""
-subtitle: A riotous reworking of Hamlet
+subtitle: A riotous reworking of Hamlet, where Ophelia gets all the best lines
 showtimes:
   - time: 2021-09-28 19:30
   - time: 2021-09-29 19:30